 - a) Cover their mouth and nose with a mask or scarf made of fabric or other materials.
 Each person shall be responsible for utilizing this protective item in conformance with the recommendations issued by the Department of Health for its proper use. - b) Every person who visits an establishment shall maintain a distance of six (6) feet from other people. - c) In order to protect the public and avoid unnecessary gatherings, citizens should not visit establishments authorized to open in large numbers.
-In order to achieve this objective, the number of people who may visit a business is limited to one (1) per household.
-People who depend on another person's assistance to visit an establishment, either because of a physical disability or other health condition, are exempted from complying with the above.

 Private establishments authorized to open to the public during specific hours in accordance with the exceptions established in this Executive Order must enforce and ensure compliance with these precautionary measures.
 They must also safeguard the health and safety of their customers and employees.
-For this reason, they are instructed to comply with the following measures:

-a) Ensuring that all employees wear a face mask and wash their hands for 20 seconds or use a hand sanitizer prior to beginning their work and periodically during their work
+For this reason, they are instructed to comply with the following measures: - a) Ensuring that all employees wear a face mask and wash their hands for 20 seconds or use a hand sanitizer prior to beginning their work and periodically during their work shift.

-- shift.
 They must also disinfect their working stations upon arrival and at the end of their shift. - b) Ensuring that people who visit their establishments wear masks, mouth coverings, fabric scarfs, or other forms of protection for the mouth and nose area.
 Businesses must implement measures to prevent people who are not complying with the aforementioned precautionary measures from entering their establishments.
-Employees working at these establishments must be protected in the same manner. - c) Providing on-site stations or mechanisms for people to disinfect their hands while they are on the premises. - d) Ensuring that people who visit the establishment maintain the recommended distance of six (6) or more feet from other people, both inside and outside of the establishment.
+Employees working at these establishments must be protected in the same manner.

+- c) Providing on-site stations or mechanisms for people to disinfect their hands while they are on the premises. - d) Ensuring that people who visit the establishment maintain the recommended distance of six (6) or more feet from other people, both inside and outside of the establishment.
 Appropriate measures must therefore be implemented to ensure compliance with the recommended physical distancing in waiting lines to enter the establishment and within the establishment; and - e) In the case of supermarkets and pharmacies, consideration should be given to the establishment of special operating hours for customers over the age of 65.